 - 1. Stay in the playground area only. - 2.
 Do not leave the playground without permission. - 3.
-No fighting, play fighting, pushing, kicking or wrestling. - 4.
+No fighting, play fighting, pushing, kicking, or wrestling. - 4.
 Do not pick-up or throw the wood chips from the playground area. - 5.
 No snowballs or sliding on the ice and leave snow on the ground. - 6.
-No hard balls. - 7.
-No tackle football flag football only! - 8.
+No hard balls. - No tackle football- flag football only!
+7. - 8.
 Playing in the water or mud is not allowed. - 9.
 Eating is not allowed on the playground. - 10.
 Line up when the whistle is blown. - 11.
-Walk quietly in the hallway when coming in from recess-Voice Level 0.
+Students use a level 1 when lining up outside to come in from recess.
+Once students have entered the building from recess-voice level 0.